WABAM/Machine-Learning_Healthcare-and-Science/README.md

-# Science-Machine-Learning
+# Machine-Learning_Healthcare_Science
-Repository  contains a number of scientific Machine Learning Projects
+Repository  contains a number of Healthcare and scientific Machine Learning Projects